mediasittich/coronavirus-data-project/README.md

 Different data sources were used to enhance the main dataset with additional features, e.g. population or geographic data.

 As the main datasource the dataset compiled by RamiKrispin was used, which can be found here: [https://github.com/RamiKrispin/coronavirus](https://github.com/RamiKrispin/coronavirus)
+List and description of additional datasets used can be found in the `README.md`in subdirectory _Abgabe_.

 Our final presentation and a summary of the project can also be found in this repository.
-Latter contains a detailed list of our data sources.
+Latter also contains a detailed list of our data sources.

 These additional public datasets were consulted for gathering ideas: